This is a list of the Esterbrook pens which we believe may have existed, but for which we do not have a photo.

 It’s amazing what information is available, but the key for this kind of historical research is the Year Built date.
 If it’s of the right date, and a landmark, you might be able to get a full landmark report on the building.
 To do this, go back to the main web page and click on the Discover NYC Landmarks map.
 Navigate to the location and click on the yellow or pink area and a pop up window with a quick summary of the historic landmark will appear.
 Click on the picture and it will pop up the full pdf of the historic landmark designation report.
 Here’s an example from the NoHo district which includes 73 Bleecker St.

 I’ll add others as they come along, but these will keep you busy for quite a while.

-Edit: I forgot to add New York Historic Newspapers.
-A joint project of libraries, it provides searchable historic newspapers from all over NY state.
+In addition to newspapers.com, which I’ve already spoken of, there is also the New York Historic Newspapers.
+A joint project of libraries, it provides free, searchable historic newspapers from all over NY state.